Q: What is AWS Systems Manager?

 Q: How does Explorer relate to OpsCenter?

 One type of data displayed by Explorer are OpsItems from OpsCenter.
 OpsItems help you manage, investigate, and remediate operational issues.
 Explorer provides an aggregated view of your OpsItems alongside other relevant operations data across accounts and Regions.
-OpsItems can still managed and remediated through OpsCenter.
+OpsItems can still be managed and remediated through OpsCenter.

 Q: How do I view my OpsData across accounts and Regions?

 You can view your OpsData across accounts and Regions by setting up a resource data sync from the Explorer settings page.
-The resource data sync collects all OpsData from the accounts and Regions you have specified and aggregate them into a single view.
+The resource data sync collects all OpsData from the accounts and Regions you have specified and aggregates them into a single view.

 Q: What is AWS Systems Manager OpsCenter?

 OpsCenter is a Systems Manager capability that provides a central location where operations engineers, IT professionals, and others can view, investigate, and resolve operational issues related to their environment.
-OpsCenter is designed to reduce mean time to resolution for impacted AWS and hybrid cloud resources.
+OpsCenter is designed to reduce mean time to resolution (MTTR) for impacted AWS and hybrid cloud resources.
 OpsCenter aggregates and standardizes operational issues, referred to as OpsItems, while providing contextually relevant data that helps with diagnosis and remediation.
 Information includes Config changes, AWS CloudTrail logs, resource description, AWS CloudWatch alarms, related OpsItems, and related resources.
 You can use our public APIs to create OpsItems from any source or use OpsItems integrated with Amazon CloudWatch Events.
 This means you can configure CloudWatch to automatically create OpsItems for any AWS service that publishes events to CloudWatch Events.

 You can create the following types of OpsItems leveraging manual or automated configurations: